BauplanLabs/no-jvm-wap-with-iceberg/README.md

 * AWS credentials with appropriate permissions when the local scripts run;
 * the serverless framework to deploy the WAP lambda with one command;
 * Docker installed locally to prepare the lambda container.
+* BONUS: Slack, if you wish to receive failure notifications from the lambda;
 * BONUS: a Snowflake account if you wish to query the post-ETL table with Snowflake!

 ### Installation